PeturIvanov/Code_wars/README.md

     Encoding text.
 If char appears only one time char = "(", else char = ")".

 9.ISBN-10 Validation (Rank: 5kyu, Types: "ALGORITHMS", "REGULAR EXPRESSIONS") - Validation for ISBN-10

+10.Count_the_smiley_faces!
+(Rank: 6kyu, Types: "REGULAR EXPRESSIONS") -
+    Finding the count of smiley faces in array of emojis.